CSC207-2022F-UofT/course-project-group-134/README.md

 all the current orders associated with the Dining Halls accessible from their meal plan.
-Sellers can then accept these orders, buy the food requested by the buyer (using their meal plan dollars), and communicate using the chat feature on a mututal meeting place with the buyer.
+Sellers can then accept these orders, buy the food requested by the buyer (using their meal plan dollars), and communicate using the chat feature on a mutual meeting place with the buyer.
 The two parties meet and exchange the food and money.
 What a simple and easy way to exhaust excess meal plan dollars!

 ## Use Cases Implemented